daryl-d/metrics/metrics.md

 |kubernetes_pod_name| the identifier of the actual kubernetes pod where app is running|
 |pod_template_hash| the hash of the pods configuration defintion|

-In addition to these, you may see other labels too, in particular if you deploy to pciprod you'll notice the network policy labels also show up e.g. **networkpolicy_siteminder_io_permit_rds="yes"**
+In addition to these, you may see other labels too, in particular if you deploy to pciprod you'll notice the network policy labels also show up

 ### Non Standard Cases